Top 10 Games

 1. The Last of Us: Voices That Define a Generation

 The Last of Us is a storytelling titan, and its voice acting is the soul of its post-apocalyptic world.
-The performances here don’t just carry the game, they redefine what video game storytelling can be.
+The performances here do not just carry the game, they redefine what video game storytelling can be.

 Joel and Ellie’s Unbreakable Bond